blacknon/lssh/README.md

 You can execute commands before and after ssh connection.\
 You can also change the color of each host's terminal by combining it with the OSC escape sequence.

-if iTerm 2, you can also change the profile.
+if iTerm2, you can also change the profile.

 <p align="center">
 <img src="./images/1-3.gif" />